yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 Note this is an indepent work from SGLang community.

-I Also express my deep thanks to Bingqing, Peng Sun and ShawHai who spare time individually in reviewing the article and giving suggestions in revision.
+I also express my deep thanks to Bingqing, Peng Sun and ShawHai who spare time individually in reviewing the article and giving suggestions in revision.

 ## Reference